ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 - Power management:

-The hole cooking hob is equipped with a maximum of Power.
-When the Booster function is activated, and in order to exceed the maximum Booster, the electronic system orders to reduce automatically the power level of an other heating zone.
+The whole cooking hob is equipped with a maximum of Power.
+When the Booster function is activated, and in order to exceed the maximum Booster, the electronic system orders to reduce automatically the power level of another heating zone.
 The display is blinking on [9] during a few seconds and then shows the maximum of power allowed:

 Timer

-The timer is able to be used simultaneous with all heating zones and this with different time settings (from 0 to 999 minutes) for each heating zone.
+The timer is able to be used simultaneously with all heating zones and this with different time settings (from 0 to 999 minutes) for each heating zone.

 Action Control panel Display